emacs-eask/cli/docs/content/en/Contributing/Developing Eask.md

 method.
 (Not install through NPM) Make sure you have setup the environment PATH variable, so you can call `eask` from the terminal.

-After you have step throught the installation, try:
+After you have step through the installation, try:

 ```sh
 $ eask locate
 ```

 It should print out the location of your working Eask workspace.
-You should able to identify the Eask workspace, even you have multiple Eask version installed!
+You should be able to identify the Eask workspace, even you have multiple Eask version installed!

 ### 📈 Testing